derekvmcintire/acs-next/app/mockAPI/README.md

 ## Developing

-To add a new endpoint, create a new `.json` file in the `mockAPI` folder with JSON data you wish to return.
+To add a new endpoint, add a new field to the endpoints.json object